ethannicholas/Frost/docs/statements.md

 present.
 If none of the `when` values match and there is no `otherwise` block, execution simply continues after the end of the `match`.

-Unlike many other languages, Frost's switch statement does not have "fall-through": when the statements associated with a `when` finish, execution continues after the end of the match statement.
+Unlike many other languages, Frost's `match` statement does not have "fall-through": when the statements associated with a `when` finish, execution continues after the end of the match statement.